japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-properties.md

 Used when <<spark-sql-streaming-StatefulAggregationStrategy.md#, StatefulAggregationStrategy>> execution planning strategy is executed (and plans a streaming query with an aggregate that simply boils down to creating a <<spark-sql-streaming-StateStoreRestoreExec.md#, StateStoreRestoreExec>> with the proper _implementation version_ of <<spark-sql-streaming-StreamingAggregationStateManager.md#, StreamingAggregationStateManager>>)

-Among the <<spark-sql-streaming-OffsetSeqMetadata.md#relevantSQLConfs, checkpointed properties>> that are not supposed to be overriden after a streaming query has once been started (and could later recover from a checkpoint after being restarted)
+Among the [checkpointed properties](OffsetSeqMetadata.md#relevantSQLConfs) that are not supposed to be overriden after a streaming query has once been started (and could later recover from a checkpoint after being restarted)

 | spark.sql.streaming.checkpointFileManagerClass
 a| [[spark.sql.streaming.checkpointFileManagerClass]] *(internal)* [CheckpointFileManager](CheckpointFileManager.md) to use to write checkpoint files atomically